GDCh top issues

 The Pandemic Family Tree (December 2020)

 The genome of the Covid-19 pathogen Sars-Coronavirus-2 (Sars-Cov-2) consists of 30,000 letters.
 Viral genomes of tens of thousands of infected people have already been sequenced and examined.
-From this, details of the global spread can be read and perhaps also information about how the pandemic will develop.
+This will reveal details of the global spread and perhaps also provide insights into how the pandemic will develop.

 Article by Michael Groß in the Nachrichten aus der Chemie (Free Access): https://doi.org/10.1002/nadc.20204101708